 You need Google Analytics data to sell your website while search console helps you see how your website interacts with search engines.

 5. Mailing List

 Start building a mailing list from day 1.
 A website with an attached mailing list commands more money.

-Read 5 Top Tools for Small Business Email Marketing Management for my recommendations of email marketing service providers for small websites.
+Read 5 Top Tools for Small Business Email Marketing Management for my recommendations for email marketing service providers for small websites.